MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-2.1.0/migrate-from-azurerm-to-az.md

 ms.date: 05/10/2019
 ---

-# Start migration from AzureRM to Azure PowerShell Az
+# Migrate AzurePowerShell from AzureRM to Az

 The Az module has feature parity with AzureRM, but uses shorter and more consistent cmdlet names.
 Scripts written for the AzureRM cmdlets won't automatically work with the new